 During my brief visit to Egypt, this diverse, historically and culturally rich country surprised me in a number of ways.
-Here is the first half of that story.
+These 14 facts about Egypt may surprise you too.

-This post is different from my normal articles, because it shares some of my experiences as a travel writer, not just a tourist.
+This post is different from my usual articles because it shares some of my experiences as a travel writer, not just a tourist.
 I’ve kept my discoveries, more or less, in chronological order.
-This post is much longer than normal, but I hope you enjoy it.
+This post is much longer than usual, but I hope you enjoy it.

 A bit of background:

-My assignment was to share how travelers could experience Egypt like a local while on an Abercrombie & Kent tour of the country.
+My assignment was to share how travellers could experience Egypt like a local while on an Abercrombie & Kent tour of the country.

 Now, on to the good stuff: